Poisoning - Iron

 Aim

-To guide PCH ED staff with the assessment and management of iron poisoning in children.
+To guide PCH Emergency Department (ED) staff with the assessment and management of iron poisoning in children.

-This is a general approach to iron poisoning - for specific details, please contact Poisons Information: 13 11 26 or refer to Toxicology and Toxinology – Therapeutic Guidelines.
+This is a general approach to iron poisoning - for specific details, please contact Poisons Information: 13 11 26 or refer to the Toxicology and Toxinology – Therapeutic Guidelines (External website).

 Accidental iron ingestion is common in children but severe iron toxicity requiring chelation is rare.